-Harvesting: The process of retrieving or collecting Electronically Stored Information from any media; an e-discovery vendor or specialist "harvests" Electronically Stored Information from computer hard drives, file servers, CDs, backup tapes, portable devices, and other sources for processing and loading to storage media or a database management system.
+Harvesting: The process of retrieving or collecting electronically stored information from any media; an eDiscovery vendor or specialist "harvests" ESI from computer hard drives, file servers, CDs, backup tapes, portable devices, and other sources for processing and loading to storage media or a database management system.

-Hash Coding: A mathematical algorithm that calculates a unique value for a given set of data, similar to a digital fingerprint, representing the binary content of the data to assist in subsequently ensuring that data has not been modified.
+Hash Coding (also Hash Value, Hash): A mathematical algorithm that calculates a unique value for a given set of data, similar to a digital fingerprint, representing the binary content of the data to assist in subsequently ensuring that data has not been modified.
 Common hash algorithms include MD5 and SHA.
-See Data Verification, Digital Fingerprint, File Level Binary Comparison.
+See Data Verification; Digital Fingerprint; and File-Level Binary Comparison.